 How to register a death

-If you have not heard from the doctor, please contact them in the first instance.
+If you have not heard from the medical examiner or coroner, please contact them in the first instance.

-When you have received confirmation from the doctor, please call us on 01823 282251 to book an appointment.
+When you have received confirmation from the medical examiner or coroner, please call us on 01823 282 251 to book an appointment.

 Registering a death

-When someone dies, the death must be registered within five days.
+When someone dies, the death must be registered within five days of the Medical Certificate of Cause of Death being received.

-To register a death, the Registration Service will need the Medical Certificate of Cause of Death which will be forwarded directly to us from the hospital or doctor’s surgery.
-The hospital or surgery should advise you when the paperwork has been completed.
+To register a death, the Registration Service will need the Medical Certificate of Cause of Death which will be forwarded directly to us from the medical examiner.
+They should let you know when the paperwork has been completed.

 • date and place of death

-• full name, date and place of birth, last occupation and usual address of the deceased person
+• full name, date and place of birth, last occupation, marital status and usual address of the deceased person

 • whether the deceased person received any pension or benefits